Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ʌp]

-Word up is added most often in the case when it is necessary to indicate an upward movement:
+Word up added most often when it is necessary to indicate upward movement:

-In addition, the word up included in a number of stable turnovers:
+Moreover, the word up enters a series of stable revolutions:

 It's up to you.- It depends on you.